Hussein-Mourad/final-term3/README.md

 ```

 ### Menu
 This is the most important function as it helps the user navigate through the program with ease.
-It starts of by clearing the screen and then it renders a menu where the user can choose from several options.
+It starts off by clearing the screen and then it renders a menu where the user can choose from several options.
 It also Checks for invalid input.

 #### Code:
 ```C